nfultz/uclaGEA.github.io/docs/contribute.md

 title: How to Contribute
 ---

-### Downloading and Uploading your Edits

-We use Git and Github.
+The site is hosted on Github.
 Clone the [repo](https://github.com/uclaGEA/uclaGEA.github.io/), make edits, commit, and submit a pull request to have it merged.
+All pages are written in markdown and use Just The Docs (JTD) for formatting.
+JTD uses particular YAML headers.
+You can either find these on other pages or use the [Just The Docs documentation](https://just-the-docs.github.io/just-the-docs/).
+To start a new page, create a new markdown file.
+You can use another page as a template.
+Put the page in a folder if you want it to have a parent.

 ```
 git clone https://github.com/uclaGEA/uclaGEA.github.io/